open-contracting/standard/docs/guidance/map/framework_agreements.md

 * Create a release with the **same** `ocid` as the tender release *for the invitation to participate in a second-stage competition*, and add 'award' to the `tag`.
 * [Add an award and supplier](#add-an-award-and-supplier).

-### Updating the contract value, period or items

-* If the award value, period or items are subsequently updated, populate the contract's `.value`, `.period` and `.items` with the updated values.

 ### Common operations

 #### Relate the second stage to the first stage